EdJoPaTo/grammy-inline-menu/README.md

   Will be set as the button text.
 - `setFunc`
   Will be called when the user selects an option from the menu
+- `joinLastRow` (optional)
+  When set to true the button will try to join the row before
 - `hide` (optional)
   Hides the button in the menu when the Function returns false